 Greening Municipal Fleets

 Reducing fuel consumption by municipal vehicles is one way that Massachusetts cities and towns can save money, while also helping the environment.
 However, reducing fuel usage can be challenging.
-Vehicle fuel consumption on average represents ~20% of total municipal energy usage for towns involved in the MA DOER Green Communities program.
-However, vehicle fuel usage reductions have only represented 2% of all energy reductions achieved by Green Communities to date.
+Vehicle fuel consumption on average represents ~20% of total municipal energy usage for cities and towns involved in the MA DOER Green Communities program, but vehicle fuel usage reductions have only represented 2% of all energy reductions achieved by Green Communities to date.
 This issue presents particular challenges for small rural communities, where vehicle fuel usage can account for up to 35% of municipal energy usage.

-In order to help municipalities cut costs and achieve greater fuel efficiency, we are conducting research to identify obstacles to fuel use reduction and compile information regarding how to overcome these challenges.
-The fact sheets below describe strategies and technologies that can be used to reduce vehicle fuel consumption in your city or town.
+In order to help municipalities cut costs and achieve greater fuel efficiency, we are conducting research to identify obstacles to fuel use reduction and compiling information regarding how to overcome these challenges.

 Massachusetts Green Community Program - Designated and competitive grants, which can include financing of electric vehicles, electric vehicle infrastructure, and energy conservation measures in vehicles, including idle reduction, vehicle telematics, and hybrid retrofits.